TheSirion/pokedex/README.md

 # Pokédex Web App
-## What do you want to know about your favourite Pokémon?
+## What do you want to know about your favorite Pokémon?

 This is a simple WIP web app build for fun and practice with only vanilla HTML, CSS and JavaScript, and consuming the [PokéAPI](https://pokeapi.co/).
 The code is still a bit of a mess and must be refactored.
 This is mostly because I build everything without much of a plan, just an idea and a lot of passion and improvisation.
 There are also buggy and missing features that I mean to fix ASAP, so please bear with me.